TaoLearning/ASTRA/ORBITAL/Curriculum_Design.md

 3. Are we going to use the Dance grading system and edit the tasks accordingly?
 And the grade of these tasks goes to the Focus Grading System?

 <img width="348" alt="image" src="https://user-images.githubusercontent.com/61100293/213289140-a3b5a8cb-2728-4b8b-b597-efc0dcd028d2.png">

+4. Research how to create and how to grade the curriculum.
+5. Research if we're going to use the traditional grading system or if we can find something that's innovative and has been applied already?
+Maybe find something on GitHub Classroom for example.